-(collectively referred to as 'DSP BlackRock Mutual Fund Schemes') are derived from the audited financial statements of the above Schemes of DSP BlackRock Mutual Fund as at 31 March 2018 and for the year then ended.
+(collectively referred to as 'DSP BlackRock Mutual Fund Schemes') are derived from the audited financial statements of the above Schemes of DSP BlackRock Mutual Fund as at 31 March 2018/date of merger and for the period 01 April 2017/date of launch to 31 March 2018/date of merger.
 We expressed an unmodified audit opinion on those financial statements in our report dated 25 June 2018.

-These abridged financial statements have been prepared by DSP BlackRock Investment Managers Private Limited (the 'AMC'), the Schemes' Asset Manager pursuant to Regulation 56 (1) of Securities and Exchange Board of India (Mutual Funds) Regulations, 1996 and amendments thereto ('the Regulations') and as per the format prescribed by Securities and Exchange Board of India ('SEBI') vide Circular Number SEBI/IMD/CIR No.8/132968/2008 dated 24 July 2008 (the 'Circular') and are derived from the audited financial statements of DSP BlackRock Mutual Fund Schemes as at 31 March 2018 and for the year then ended, prepared in accordance with the accounting policies and standards specified in the Ninth Schedule to the Regulations and Generally Accepted Accounting Principles in India to the extent applicable and covered by our report of even date to the Trustees of DSP BlackRock Mutual Fund.
+These abridged financial statements have been prepared by DSP BlackRock Investment Managers Private Limited (the 'AMC'), the Schemes' Asset Manager pursuant to Regulation 56 (1) of Securities and Exchange Board of India (Mutual Funds) Regulations, 1996 and amendments thereto (the 'Regulations') and as per the format prescribed by Securities and Exchange Board of India ('SEBI') vide Circular number SEBI/IMD/CIR No.8/132968/2008 dated 24 July 2008 (the 'Circular') and are derived from the audited financial statements of DSP BlackRock Mutual Fund Schemes as at 31 March 2018/date of merger and for the period 01 April 2017/date of launch to 31 March 2018/date of merger, prepared in accordance with the accounting policies and standards specified in the Ninth Schedule to the Regulations and Generally Accepted Accounting Principles in India to the extent applicable and covered by our report of even date to the Trustees of DSP BlackRock Mutual Fund.